Raphael-hub/epstore/README.md

   - Implement ability for `admin` and `moderator` users to remove products
   - Allow `admin` users to promote `general` users to `moderator` status
 - Tests
+  - ~~Implement unit tests for users endpoints~~
+  - Implement unit tests for products endpoints
+  - Implement unit tests for carts endpoints
-  - Implement unit tests to cover all database interactions and routes
+  - Implement unit tests for orders endpoints
 - Documentation
   - Create an OpenAPI 3.0 YAML specification outlining the APIs functionality, usage and responses with Swagger